Pitstop-uu/Pitstop/README.md

 Task 1:

 The current top constructors are Ferrari, McLaren, Mercedes and Red Bull.
 Set the time frame to 1998-2024 and then select the mentioned top constructors as well as Alpine in the constructor filter.
 Also, enable the predictions (click on 'SHOW PREDICTIONS').
 Now, the line chart presents all of the teams that has won the Constructors' Championship since 1998.
 Try to answer the following questions:
-- Look at who won the 2024 season.
+- A) Look at who won the 2024 season.
 What year did they last win prior to 2024?
-- What team do you think has been most dominant within the timeframe?
+- B) What team do you think has been most dominant within the timeframe?
-- Do you think the predictions for 2025 are reasonable based on the history?
+- C) Do you think the predictions for 2025 are reasonable based on the history?
 ---
 Task 2:

 The current "bottom" constructors are Alpine, Aston Martin, Haas, Kick Sauber, RB and Williams.
 Set the timeframe to 2015-2023 and select the mentioned "bottom" constructors in the constructor filter.
 Notice how Kick Sauber and RB have different names when the last year is set to 2023.
-- What was Kick Sauber called 2023?
+- A) What was Kick Sauber called 2023?
-- What was RB called 2023?
+- B) What was RB called 2023?

 ---
 Task 3:

 The two previous tasks looked at a time interval.
 Now it is time to look at a single year.
 In the timeframe filter, click on "SELECTION METHOD" to change the filter type from interval to specific.
 Then, select the year 2024.
 Notice how the x-axis shows the locations for 2024 instead of the years selected.
--  At which location did McLaren take the lead in the Constructors' Championship?
+- A) At which location did McLaren take the lead in the Constructors' Championship?
-- It did not go very well for all of the teams.
+- B) It did not go very well for all of the teams.
 At what location did Kick Sauber gain their first points, and how many points did they finish with?

 ---

 ### [Driver Standings](#DriverStandings)

+The driver standings page visualizes the standings similar to the [constructors standings page](#ConstructorStandings), but for the drivers.

+#### Filter Options
+The application provides a range of filter options to customize the data displayed in the graph.
+These accessible via buttons locatied on the top left of the interface:

+1. Timeframe Selection:
+    * The button labeled *TIMEFRAME: 2020-2024* reflects the drivers progression within the selected time interval, displayed in a barchart below.
+    * Clicking this button opens a dropdown menu.
+Select *TIMEFRAME: 2020-2024* to adjust the interval to any range between 1950 and 2024.
+The barchart updates to reflect your chosen timeframe.

+2. Selection Method:
+    * Pressing the *SELECTION METHOD: INTERVAL* button toggles the selection method between *INTERVAL* and *SPECIFIC*
+    * In *INTERVAL* mode, the barchart displays drivers progression over a range of years.
+    * In *SPECIFIC* mode, the linechart highlights drivers performance during a single year, detailing results for individual circuits (race tracks).

+3. Driver Selection:
+    * The *SELECT DRIVERS: NONE* button allows you to refine the data by selecting specific drivers.
+Note that you need to select at least one driver for the graph to visualise.
+    * Clicking this button opens a list of drivers relevant to the chosen timeframe or year.
+Select specific drivers to focus on their data.

+#### Features within the Linechart & Barchart
+The linechart includes several interactive features to enhance data exploration:
+* Tooltip: Hovering over the graph displays a tooltip, showing the driver standings for the selected year or circuit.
+* Tooltip Highlight: Hovering over a drivers's line/bar emphasizes their data, displaying all results for that driver within the chosen timeframe.

+#### Predictions
+NOTE: The application does not include any feature to display predictions for future performance (2025)

+By using these features, you can efficiently explore historical data and compare drivers.

 #### Driver Standings Demo Tasks: